Keeping Your Assets Through Exemptions

 This is just a partial list of the assets you may be able to retain when filing for Chapter 7.
 At the Hartford, Connecticut, The Law Offices of Ronald I. Chorches, our experienced bankruptcy attorneys make sure that you take advantage of all exemptions made available to you by the federal or state government.

 Get In Touch With Us

-If you would like more information you can set up a free consultation with us to learn more about which assets and property are exempt in bankruptcy.
-You can also call us at 860-563-3955 to set up a call-back with one of our attorneys.
+If you would like more information about Chapter 7 exemptions, you can contact us for a free consultation to learn more about which assets and property are exempt in bankruptcy.
+You can also call us at 860-563-3955.